nixoletas/angular-nasa-apod/README.md

 # NASA Astronomy Picture of the Day (APOD) Viewer

-A modern web application built with Angular that displays NASA's Astronomy Picture of the Day collection.
-This application provides a beautiful and responsive interface to explore stunning astronomical images along with their detailed explanations.
+A modern web application built with Angular that displays 10 random NASA's Astronomy Picture of the Day collection.
+Responsive interface to explore stunning astronomical images along with their detailed explanations.

 ## Features

-- View NASA's Astronomy Picture of the Day collection
+- View NASA's Astronomy Picture of the Day collection of 10 random images
 - Responsive design that works on all devices
-- Beautiful UI with Tailwind CSS styling
+- UI with Tailwind CSS styling
 - Detailed explanations for each astronomical image
-- Copyright information display
-- Clean and modern user interface

 ## Technologies Used